 Have a ginger coffee or tea or an instant noodlesoup when coming back from the forest.
 It can be nasty cold up there.
 The area is also gorgeous for trekkings.
 Maps are available at the parking.

 For Kelimutu you can rent a motorcycle at one of the guesthouses Rp 100.000 or Rp 150.000 as an ojek (sitting on the back) in Moni or share a car with other travelers.
 A car for Kelimutu will be Rp 300.000, or Rp 200.000 one way (in case you want to hike down from Kelimutu to Moni on your way back) all guesthouses can provide one.
-Sometimes people choose to be taken to the entrance, enjoy the lakes and walk down all the way back to Moni with or without guide within 3 to 5 hours.
-Take care of good shoes, maybe a sweater, a raincoat en some plastic bags to protect your camera.
+Sometimes people choose to be taken to the entrance, enjoy the lakes and walk 13 kilometers downhill all the way back to Moni with or without guide within 3 to 5 hours.
+Take care of decent shoes, maybe a sweater, a raincoat and a plastic bag to protect your camera.

 See also stories: I see your true colors

-gorgeous.
+here is gorgeous.
 Deep valleys and green mountains, beautiful ricefields en many waterfalls.

 Wologai is the first traditional village when coming from Moni which is a few kilometers off the Trans Flores Road (right side coming from Moni).
 You can stay the night at Wologai.
 Get in touch with ibu Ida Leta.
 Tel nr +62 82237845206.
 Further in the direction of Ende you can take the road to Saga village.

 Just before Ende there is the weaving village Ndona.
 East of Ende there is dramatic coastline and the traditional village of Wolotopo about 45 minutes away.